 Instagram is at the top of their game at the moment, and they are always adding new features for the users.
 These include business profiles and the ability to advertise on that platform.
 But what makes using Instagram your business a great idea?

 And will advertising there increase the traffic on your main website?
-While some experts claim that it is the future of marketing, there are others that say this platform is almost useless for promotion.
+While some business experts claim that it is the future of marketing, there are others that say Instagram is almost useless for promotion.

 The truth is that many myths surround Instagram for business and not everyone sees the potential.
 One of the most common misbeliefs is about the target audience.
 The truth is that the social media platform has more than 800 million users of all ages who log into their account on a daily basis.
 Not to forget that 80% of them follows at least one business profile that post updates regularly.